-A Henry Bowes was Mayor of Newcastle in 1623 and a George Bowes was a Mayor of both Durham and Hartlepool in the 1730s, 40s and 50s.
+Other notable members of the Bowes family have included Sir George Bowes, John Bowes and Mary Eleanor Bowes.
+A Henry Bowes was mayor of Newcastle in 1623 and a George Bowes was a mayor of both Durham and Hartlepool in the 1730s, 40s and 50s.

-Sir Robert Bowes was the Member of Parliament for Newcastle upon Tyne from 1545; a Sir William Bowes was a Member of Parliament for County Durham in 1695, 1679 and 1702 and a Sir George Bowes became a Member of Parliament for the county in 1727.
-A John Bowes was elected a member for the South Durham parliamentary constituency in 1832.
+Sir Robert Bowes was an MP for Newcastle upon Tyne from 1545; a Sir William Bowes was an MP for County Durham in 1695, 1679 and 1702 and a Sir George Bowes became an MP for the county in 1727.
+A John Bowes was elected as an MP for the south Durham parliamentary constituency in 1832.

-Click on the image below to see the Bowes Lyon family tree and its North East conenctions.
+Click on the image below to see the Bowes Lyon family tree and its North East connections.

 Big name in coal

-Sir Francis Brandling was a Member of Parliament for Northumberland in 1624 and 1625 and a Charles Brandling was a Member of Parliament for Newcastle in 1784 and 1798.
-A Charles John Brandling served as a Member of Parliament for Northumberland from 1820.
+Sir Francis Brandling was an MP for Northumberland in 1624 and 1625 and a Charles Brandling was an MP for Newcastle in 1784 and 1798.
+A Charles John Brandling served as an MP for Northumberland from 1820.

-A Brandling of particular note was Charles Brandling (1733–1802), a High Sheriff of Northumberland and a Member of Parliament for Newcastle in the late eighteenth century.
-His family homes included Gosforth House and Shotton Hall (now absorbed by the town of Peterlee) in County Durham.
+A Brandling of particular note was Charles Brandling (1733–1802), a High Sheriff of Northumberland and an MP for Newcastle in the late eighteenth century.
+His family homes included Gosforth House near Newcastle and Shotton Hall (now absorbed by the town of Peterlee) in County Durham.
 Brandling also owned land at Middleton near Leeds where in 1812 he developed the famous Middleton Colliery steam Railway, employing the Felling-born engineer, John Blenkinsopp (1783-1831) to the task.

 There were only 21 Brandlings in the Great Britain census in 1881, with 9 residing in the County of Durham; 7 in Gloucestershire; 2 in Northumberland; 2 in London and 1 in Yorkshire.